gedcom/scCCESS/README.md

                         represented by rows (but see the argument genes_as_rows).
 Missing values are not supported, but may be replaced by 0s.

-seed                    A single integer.
-Random seed for initial gene sampling.
+seed                    Random seed for initial gene sampling.
 Currently a seed cannot
                         be set to reproducibly determine the behaviour of the autoencoder artificial neural network.

-max_random_projection   A single integer.
-Determines the maximum number of genes to be initially sampled
+max_random_projection   Determines the maximum number of genes to be initially sampled prior to
-                        prior to autoencoder training.
+                        autoencoder training.
 In practice the number of genes sampled is equal to this number or 80% of the genes present in the matrix (rounded up), whichever is smaller.

-encoded_dim             A single integer.
-The number of dimensions in which to encode the input data.
+encoded_dim             The number of features in the encoded data.

 hidden_dims             A vector of 1 or more integers, representing the number of nodes in each
                         successive hidden layer of the encoder half of the autoencoder.
 Hidden layers in